michaelajao/michaelajao/README.md

 - 🔭 I am currently working on **Algorithms for Optimising Resource Allocation during the COVID-19 Pandemic**.

-- 🌱 I’m currently developing my knowledge in **time series analysis, deep learning, algorithm design, and mathematical modelling for public health applications**.
+- 🌱 I’m currently developing my knowledge in **time series analysis, deep learning, algorithm design, and mathematical modelling within the realm of public health.

+**.

-- 👯 I’m interested in collaborating on **deep learning, time series forecasting, and scientific machine learning projects**.
+- 👯 I’m interested in collaborating on **deep learning, time series forecasting, Computer vision, and scientific machine learning projects**.

 - 📫 You can reach me at **ajaoolarinoyemichael@gmail.com**

-- ⚡ Fun fact: **I believe my research can make a significant difference in the world, but I first need to find that elusive missing semicolon!**
+- ⚡ Fun fact: ** I believe my research can change the world, but first, I need to find that missing semicolon!**

 ---

 ## Research and Projects

 - **Optimal Resource Allocation during Pandemics**:
-  I am developing advanced algorithms that optimise the distribution of critical healthcare resources during pandemics, such as COVID-19, improving the efficacy of public health responses.
+  I am developing algorithms that optimise the distribution of critical healthcare resources during pandemics, such as COVID-19, improving the efficacy of public health responses.

 - **Deep Learning for Time Series Analysis**:
-  Collaborating on research that applies recurrent neural networks (RNNs) and long short-term memory (LSTM) networks for public health trend forecasting.
+  Collaborating on research that applies recurrent neural networks (RNNs) networks for public health trend forecasting.

 - **Scientific Machine Learning**:
   Using physics-informed neural networks (PINNs) to solve real-world problems by combining data-driven models with scientific principles.